Skip to main content

 Terms of Service (UK)

-Create a comprehensive Terms of Service for your UK website or online platform, drafted in compliance with the Consumer Rights Act 2015, Consumer Contracts Regulations 2013, Electronic Commerce Regulations 2002, and the Unfair Contract Terms Act 1977.
+Create a detailed Terms of Service for your UK website or online platform, drafted in compliance with the Consumer Rights Act 2015, Consumer Contracts Regulations 2013, Electronic Commerce Regulations 2002, and the Unfair Contract Terms Act 1977.
 This template covers company identification, service description, user registration, pricing and VAT, the 14-day consumer cancellation right, acceptable use, intellectual property, limitation of liability, termination, and dispute resolution.
 Fill out the form, preview instantly, and download as PDF or Word.

 Non-Disclosure Agreement (NDA) (UK)